pattazl/locationnav/readme.txt

-NewFileBrowser is a plugin for Notepad++, and it can define 2 new file's text and have a inner webbrowser which could run current file v0.1.1
+NewFileBrowser is a plugin for Notepad++, and it can define 2 new file's text and have a inner webbrowser which could run current file v0.1.4 support x64

+v0.1.3
+1. Can define and name 20 templates for new files.
+2. Fix the bug that create new HTML file and browse directly will be error.

+v0.1.2
+1. Add icon on toolbar
+2. Add function, auto show in browser when saved
+3. Add could define the new file's encode by template file

+v0.1.1
 1. Fix the bug when open more than one defined newfile
 2. Add docking dialog's icon